mcgivrer/minimal/docs/docs/chapter-02-java_enum_as_configuration.md

 # Enum as Configuration

-One of the first thing you have to provide, before any game mechanic, it's a way to set configuration values.
+One of the first things you have to provide, before any game mechanic, it's a way to set configuration values.

-There is 2 possibilities:
+There is two possibilities:

 - the first one consists in using a simple Configuration class loading a properties file, with the possibilities to save it with new values.
-- the second one would be more structured by using a well known java structure, the enumeration, to define configuration keys, values and description with help support.
+- the second one would be more structured by using a well-known java structure, the enumeration, to define configuration keys, values and description with help support.

 ## Introduction